lukee910/obsidian-eth-etc/MSc/Concepts of OOP/Objects/Ownership (Rust).md

 ## Borrowing
 Temporary [[#Ownership Transfer]].

 Idea: I want to retain ownership, but want to lend this to the other function.
+While borrowed, ownership is lost and the field is inaccessible!

-This is done via prefixing `&` to the variable (ignore the `mut` here):
+This is done via prefixing `&` to the variable (ignore the `mut` here, see [[Immutable References (Rust)]]):
 ```c++
 fn compare(a: &mut Address, b: &mut Address) -> Ordering {
 	a.getCity().cmp(b.getCity())